clclab/FNCM/README.md

 # FNCM
-FNCM labs and the associated website
+FNCM labs and the associated website.
+Here's the link: